ucsb-seclab/greed/README.md

 # Run the full test suite with pytest
 pytest

-# Or manually run a single test using run_testcase.py
+# Or manually run a single test
 ./test_math.py --debug
 ```